Chalarangelo/30-seconds-of-code/blog_posts/javascript-event-bubbling-capturing-delegation.md

 Having explained event bubbling and capturing, we can now explain the three phases of event propagation:

-- During the **capture phase**, the event starts from `window` and moves down to `document`, the root element and through ancestors of the target element.
+- During the **capture phase**, the event starts from `Window` and moves down to `Document`, the root element and through ancestors of the target element.
 - During the **target phase**, the event gets triggered on the event target (e.g. the `button` the user clicked).
-- During the **bubble phase**, the event bubbles up through ancestors of the target element until the root element, `document` and, finally, `window`.
+- During the **bubble phase**, the event bubbles up through ancestors of the target element until the root element, `Document` and, finally, `Window`.

 ### Event delegation